tahoe-lafs/tahoe-lafs/docs/configuration.rst

   tub.location = (string, optional)

-    In addition to running as a client, each Tahoe node also runs as a server, listening for connections from other Tahoe clients.
+    In addition to running as a client, each Tahoe-LAFS node also runs as a server, listening for connections from other Tahoe-LAFS clients.
 The node announces its location by publishing a "FURL" (a string with some connection hints) to the Introducer.
 The string it publishes can be found in $BASEDIR/private/storage.furl .
 The "tub.location" configuration